NLTM-NITG/DID/README.md

 We use two models in unison for Dialect Identification.
 A feature extractor and then our predictor model.

-Our feature Extractor is a wav2vec2 model hosted on HuggingFace and developed by Facebook.
-[Link](https://huggingface.co/docs/transformers/en/model_doc/wav2vec2) <br>
+Our feature Extractor is a wav2vec2 model hosted on HuggingFace and developed by Facebook [Link.](https://huggingface.co/docs/transformers/en/model_doc/wav2vec2) <br>
-Predictor: U-vector model as defined in Sean Monteiro, Ananya Angra, Muralikrishna H, Veena Thenkanidiyoor, and A. D. Dileep, Exploring the Impact of Different Approaches for Spoken Dialect Identification of Konkani Language, in Proceedings of 25th International Conference on Speech and Computer (SPECOM-2023), November-December 2023.
-[Link](https://dblp.org/db/conf/specom/specom2023-2.html)
+Predictor: U-vector model as defined in Sean Monteiro, Ananya Angra, Muralikrishna H, Veena Thenkanidiyoor, and A. D. Dileep, Exploring the Impact of Different Approaches for Spoken Dialect Identification of Konkani Language, in Proceedings of 25th International Conference on Speech and Computer (SPECOM-2023), November-December 2023 [Link.](https://dblp.org/db/conf/specom/specom2023-2.html)

 ### Weights